tbates/tbates.github.io/_posts/1970-10-07-models-Reflective-variables.markdown

 An alternative method you will see used widely, but which I don't prefer is equally valid: To set the value of one of the paths.

-Let's do that to compare:
+Let’s do that to compare:
 ```r
 m2 <- umxRAM("FixedPath", data = myData,
 	umxPath(latents, to = manifests, firstAt = 1),